-When Is Supervision Available?
+When is Supervision Available?

-It is only possible to get supervision on traffic tickets and misdemeanor criminal cases.
+Illinois courts may order supervision for most non-felony offenses following a guilty plea or a finding of guilty at trial.
+In other words, it is only possible to get supervision on traffic tickets and misdemeanor criminal cases.
 It is not possible to get supervision on a felony criminal case.

 How Do I Get Supervision?

-If you get a minor traffic ticket, many courts allow you to mail the ticket in with a payment and request court supervision.
+Additionally, if you get a minor traffic ticket, many courts allow you to mail the ticket in with a payment and request court supervision.
 Often times you are also required to complete traffic safety school.